brave-intl/bat-go/tools/nitro-settlement/README.md

 1. validates the number of transactions in the original report matches the attested report
 2. validates the amount of bat in the original report matches the attested report
-3. validates each transaction was signed (and checks signature) by the payments service running in the enclave
+3. validates each transaction was attested by nitro through the payments service running in the enclave
 4. outputs based on custodian the amount of total BAT being paid out.

 If the validate command completes successfully, the operator can spot check the values manually